-Love City Community Network was formed out of a volunteer effort in the immediate aftermath of Hurricane Irma to address a glaring unmet need for electronic communications on St. John.
-Our founding members are full-time residents with IT/Network Engineering skills who came together with massive community support to build a wireless network to deliver critical communications for our emergency first responders and other critical infrastructure like relief organizations, the pharmacy, and grocery stores.
+Love City Community Network (LCCN) was formed out of a volunteer effort in the immediate aftermath of Hurricane Irma to address a glaring unmet need for electronic communications on St. John.
+Our founding members, full-time residents with IT and Network Engineering skills, came together with massive community support to build a wireless network that could deliver critical communications for emergency first responders, relief organizations, and other critical infrastructures like pharmacies, gas stations, and grocery stores.

-We are now working to build the network as a model for hurricane-hardened communications using reasonably priced, rugged and easily deployed gear as we scale the network and plan for a quick redeployment process by trained volunteers after the next storm.
+Strategic planning and practical goals of providing effective service, responsive support, and friendly engagement in our communities has elevated our network into a carriergrade network system.
+LCCN is now positioned to scale up to a broader user base, support influx of tourism users, and supply the complex communications infrastructure needed by federal response partners.
+We are working to build the network as a model for disaster resilient communications using reasonably priced, rugged, and easily deployed gear as we scale the network and plan for a quick redeployment process by trained volunteers after the next storm.